shussey/claude-test/README.md

    - I asked Claude to examine [Marketstack's API documentation](https://marketstack.com/documentation) and to use [Google Maps MCP server](https://github.com/modelcontextprotocol/servers/tree/main/src/google-maps) as a reference for creating the new MCP server in my repository

 5. **My manual steps building and learning**
-   - I used Claude to learn about NPM and basic package management
-   - I used Claude to learn how to install dependencies and build TypeScript projects
+   - I used Claude to learn how to install dependencies, build Node projects and how to publish them to npmjs.com
    - I used GitHub Desktop and VSCode for basic file management of what Claude was creating and for running the commands I learned
    - I fixed issues by describing symptoms to Claude